spherex-dev/owncloud-docker/readme.md

 ## Owncloud desktop application installation

 The Owncloud application can be downloaded and installed on to your PC via the [owncloud installation page](https://owncloud.com/desktop-app/).
 Simply download the latest version of the application and provde a url for the desktop application for connection.

+## Securing Your Installation

+If you are satisfied with your installation of owncloud, the next step to exposing this to the internet will depend if you'll be installing this on a machine at home or on a cloud machine that you control.
+There are settings in the docker-compose file that are not secure, in the interest of making it easy to start your own owncloud server.
+I highly recommend changing the default credentials.

+The next steps would involve buying a domain name and configuring it to point to your public facing machine and using a reverse proxy such as nginx to proxy requests from a particular url to the owncloud service (which are great next steps to take and learn when delopying a public facing webpage!)
+Those next steps, as they are dependent on every person's setup are left for the user to explore, but if you do have questions, feel free to contact me via the contact page or through adding a comment to this repository.